iguessthislldo/georgios_computer/docs/Instruction_Set.md

 ## Instruction Format

 Instructions consist of 1 to 4 16 bit words (I0, I1, I2, I3).
 I0 contains the
 OP codes and other directives.
-The rest are arguments, which are interpeted or ignored depending on I0.
+The rest are arguments, which are interpreted or ignored depending on I0.

 `OP[8], Signed_Words[1], Indirection[3], Unused[2], Byte_Offset[1], Half_Words[1]`